oktaytuncay/Kubernetes/kubernetes.md

 - [Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-#### Namespaces
+## Namespaces Walkthrough

 ![pic9](images/9.png)

 Let's assume there are two boys named Michael to differentiate them from each other, we call them by their last names Jordan and Jackson.
 They come from different houses and there are other members in the house.
 Individuals in the household only address each other by their first names.

-For example, the father addresses is Michael.
+For example, the father addresses Michael.
 However, if the father wishes to address Michael in the other house, he uses his full name.
 (Michael Jackson)

-Someone outside of these houses would also use the full name to refer to anyone these houses.
+Someone outside of these houses would also use the full name to refer to anyone in these houses.

-Each of these houses have their own set of rules that defines who does what.
-Each of these houses have their own set of resources that can consume.
+Each of these houses has its own set of rules that defines who does what.
+Each of these houses has its own set of resources that can consume.

 These houses correspond to Namespaces in Kubernetes.

 We have created objects such as PODs, Deployments and services in our cluster.
 Whatever we have been doing, we have been doing within a Namespace.

-We were inside a house all this while, this namespace is known as the default Namespace and it's created automatically by Kubernetes when the cluster is first setup.
+We were inside a house all this while, this namespace is known as the default Namespace and it's created automatically by Kubernetes when the cluster is the first set up.

-Kubernetes creates a set of PODs and services for it's internal purpose such as those required by the networking solution, the DNS service etc.
+Kubernetes creates a set of PODs and services for it's internal purpose such as those required by the networking solution, the DNS service, etc.

 To isolate these from the user and to prevent accidentally deleting or modifying the services, Kubernetes creates them under another Namespace created at cluster startup named `kube-system`.

-A third namespace created by Kubernetes automatically is called `kube-pulic`.
+A third namespace created by Kubernetes automatically is called `kube-public.
 This is where resources that should be made available to all users are created.

 ![pic10](images/10.png)

-If you want to use the same cluster both Dev and Production environment but at the same time isolate the resources between them, you can create a different namespace for each of them.
+If you want to use the same cluster in both Dev and Production environment but at the same time isolate the resources between them, you can create a different namespace for each of them.

 That way while working in the Dev environment you don't accidentally modify resources in production.

 Each of these Namespaces can have it's own set of policies that define who can do what.

-We can also assign POD of resources to each of these Namespaces, that way each Namespace is guaranteed a certain amount and does not use more its allowed limit.
+We can also assign POD of resources to each of these Namespaces, that way each Namespace is guaranteed a certain amount and does not use more than its allowed limit.

 The default Namespace that we've been working on, just like how the members within the house refer to each other by their first names.
 The resources within a namespace can refer to each other simply by their names.